Welcome to “Kingdom Theology”!

-On this blog we primarily discuss topics related to the biblical theology and Christian discipleship.
+On this blog we primarily discuss topics related to biblical theology and Christian discipleship.
 I believe that theological understanding is a key component of Christian discipleship.
 I also believe that theological discussion, which does not have growth in practical Christian godliness as its goal, is not only meaningless, but dangerous.
 We must seek to know and understand God’s word from a sincere desire to trust, love and obey our Savior in an ever increasing measure.
 If our pursuit of God’s truth does not arise from this simple devotion to Jesus Christ, it will easily become a snare to our souls.
 For this reason I seek to discuss topics, that in my experience, help answer some sincere theological questions that arise during the disciple’s journey.
 Sometimes this will take the form of warning against errors making the rounds in the confessing Church of our day.
 Other times it will be more devotional or systematic in nature.
 But my sincere prayer is that we will all grow in grace and knowledge of our Lord Jesus Christ.

-Orthodox – I believe in Early Church Orthodoxy.
+Pre-Nicene Christian Writers – I believe in Early Church Orthodoxy.
 I fully affirm both the Apostles’ Creed and the Nicene Creed.
 The early church writings have helped ground me in the most fundamental Christian doctrines, as well as instilling in me an appreciation for the importance of Baptism and the Lord’s Supper.

 Anabaptist – The Anabaptist movement believed that the local church should keep its forms of worship simple and that it should also do their best to maintain local congregations that consist only of truly born again individuals and their children.
 They also emphasized the need to keep ourselves free from entanglement in worldly politics and war.
 I accept these doctrines completely.